Once you have set up your business, the first step is to add an employee. There are 3 methods to adding employees:

 - Account Name is auto-filled from the employee's name.
 You can manually delete the auto-filled account name and enter in the account name as well.

 - Account Number is 15 or 16 digits which consist of the bank code, account number and suffix.

 You must automatically enroll new employees into KiwiSaver and provide Employee Information (KS3) factsheet to new employees.
 The employee can choose to opt out between week 2 and week 8 from their employment start date by completing a KiwiSaver Opt Out Request form.

 It is your responsibility to verify that employees meet all requirements for enrolling, opting in, opting out, or taking a contribution holiday.
 The system does not verify employee eligibility or prevent you from saving.

 KiwiSaver Options: Automatically Enroll, Opt-Out, Contribution Holiday, Ineligible.

 Employee Contribution: The employee can select from 3%, 4%, 6%, 8% or 10%.

-Employer Contribution: As an employer, you must contribute at least 3%.
+Employer Contribution: As an employer, you must contribute at least 3% which is what the default value is set to.
 You can contribute more if you wish by entering in the relevant value in the Employer Contribution field.

 If the IRD is already aware of the employee's KiwiSaver status, then tick on this checkbox.
 However, as a new employee, this should generally always be unticked.